vzbrunstad/assessment-1/README.md

 ## Rules / Process
 * Fork repo to your personal Github and clone as usual but don't open a pull request until the time is up.
 Others will be able to see your answers.
 * This test is fully open notes and open Google
-* Work individually (don't consult with other students)
+* Work independently - don't consult with other students!
 * 4 hour time limit

 # Part 1: Optimal Change